MarvinLeo/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Notes

 *  Only vaiables containing mean() & std() are used.
-*  Requires the plyr & reshape2 packages.
+*  Requires the dplyr packages.
 *  Assumes the dataset is unzipped in the current directory.

 ##outputs: